sayolove/ngu-guide/src/content/docs/en/chapters/chapter-3.md

     - Snipe a full set of Level 1 BAE gear (aim for 1-2% DC to snipe, run NGU DC if needed)
     - Once you have around 650m-700m power, you should be ready to attempt T6

-Once you’ve killed T6, you’ve graduated from Chat 3 and can proceed to Chat 4: T6
+Once you’ve killed T6, you’ve graduated from Chapter 3 and can proceed to [Chapter 4: T6](/en/chapters/chapter-4)